 If you’re not constantly striving to make changes in your business and challenge yourself and your team, you’re already ‘slipping’.
 Eventually, the business will soon come to a complete stop.

 ’Don’t let this happen to you!
-Make a deal with yourself that you'll agree to do the 3 following things:
+Vow to yourself that you'll agree to do the following 3 things:

 We are constantly seeing trade businesses hitting a growth plateau due to the business owner’s personal lack of enthusiasm and motivation to push the business forward.
-It doesn’t help when you live your existence in isolation, with no one around you that understands the responsibility of owning your own business.
-No one to speak with, ask questions, or brainstorm ideas.
+Finding ways to keep your enthusiasm and passion for the trades alive is a must.
+The key to doing so requires that improve the following things:

 2. Light the fire in your team

-Share and discuss the goals and vision with the team.
+Share and discuss your business goals and vision with the team.
 By talking about your business vision with energy and explaining their involvement, they will feel valued and understand that their work is contributing to something of greater value than just a simple day of labour.
-They need to find inspiration in your words, your new ‘energised’ attitude towards them and the business.
+If you achieve this from the get-go, then their enthusiasm further down the track may help to keep you going.

 3. Plan, plan, plan